adriandugan/coin_change/README.md

 # coin_change

-ShopKeep technical test

-Find the fewest coins for the amount of change needed.
+Return a list containing the _fewest_ coins for the amount of change needed.

-**Requires PHP 7.0 or higher**
+**Requires PHP 7.0 or higher** (because I use strict type hinting).

 ## Notes